ResNorm: Tackling Long-tailed Degree Distribution Issue in Graph Neural Networks via Normalization: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) have attracted much attention due to their ability in learning representations from graph-structured data.
-Despite the successful applications of GNNs in many domains, the optimization of GNNs is less well studied, and the performance on node classification heavily suffers from the long-tailed node degree distribution.
-This paper focuses on improving the performance of GNNs via normalization.
-In detail, by studying the long-tailed distribution of node degrees in the graph, we propose a novel normalization method for GNNs, which is termed ResNorm (\textbf{Res}haping the long-tailed distribution into a normal-like distribution via \textbf{norm}alization).
-The $scale$ operation of ResNorm reshapes the node-wise standard deviation (NStd) distribution so as to improve the accuracy of tail nodes (\textit{i}.\textit{e}., low-degree nodes).
-We provide a theoretical interpretation and empirical evidence for understanding the mechanism of the above $scale$.
-In addition to the long-tailed distribution issue, over-smoothing is also a fundamental issue plaguing the community.
-To this end, we analyze the behavior of the standard shift and prove that the standard shift serves as a preconditioner on the weight matrix, increasing the risk of over-smoothing.
-With the over-smoothing issue in mind, we design a $shift$ operation for ResNorm that simulates the degree-specific parameter strategy in a low-cost manner.
-Extensive experiments have validated the effectiveness of ResNorm on several node classification benchmark datasets.
+Graph Neural Networks (GNNs) have attracted much attention due to their superior learning capability.
+Despite the successful applications of GNNs in many areas, their performance suffers heavily from the long-tailed node degree distribution.
+Most prior studies tackle this issue by devising sophisticated model architectures.
+In this paper, we aim to improve the performance of tail nodes (low-degree or hard-to-classify nodes) via a generic and light normalization method.
+In detail, we propose a novel normalization method for GNNs, termed as ResNorm, which \textbf{Res}hapes a long-tailed distribution into a normal-like distribution via \textbf{Norm}alization.
+The ResNorm includes two operators.
+Firstly, the \textit{scale} operator reshapes the distribution of the node-wise standard deviation (NStd) so as to improve the accuracy of tail nodes.
+Secondly, the analysis of the behavior of the standard shift indicates that the standard shift serves as a preconditioner on the weight matrix, increasing the risk of over-smoothing.
+To address this issue, we design a new \textit{shift} operator for ResNorm, which simulates the degree-specific parameter strategy in a low-cost manner.
+Extensive experiments on various node classification benchmark datasets have validated the effectiveness of ResNorm in improving the performance of tail nodes as well as the overall performance.